 Keep calm.
 Cats feel threatened by sudden movements and aggressive actions.
 Move slowly around him so he has time to get used to your presence.
 Even if you’ve been living together for a while, he’ll appreciate your newly feline manners.

 Don’t stare at him.
 Cats appear to think that’s really rude and won’t want to interact with you.
 Instead, slowly blink your eyes at him.
 There’s a good chance your cat will respond with the same slow blink.
 It’s a kind of kitty kiss without all the touchy-feely stuff.

 Rub him the right way.
 Cats are purr-ticular about where and how they like to be touched.
 Scratch them between the ears or beneath the chin, rub that sweet spot between the eyes or stroke them along the spine.
 Avoid the belly and the base of the tail.
 Many cats feel vulnerable when their tummy is at risk, even if you’re not a threat to them.
 And while they like to scent us with the glands on their head and face, they don’t love it so much when we pick up the odor from their tail glands.
 It may be that the glands at the base of the tail have specific uses or meanings to cats and that their perfume isn’t meant for us.

+Bond through beauty.
 Grooming your cat is another way to build a relationship with him.
 Cats love to groom themselves and each other.
 It’s a social thing.
 Your cat will probably enjoy it if you brush him in a slow, gentle, rhythmic motion, all the while talking to him in a soft voice.
 Watch your cat’s body language to make sure he’s enjoying your attention.
 If his tail starts to twitch — or if he simply gets up and walks away — he’s had enough.